How VR Can be Used in Manufacturing

 Using a virtual environment, manufacturers can see the infrastructure of their future enterprise under construction and walk around an object modeled in 3D format.
 By loading a 3D model of a building or premises designed in VR, designers can see the project on a 1:1 scale.
 This helps to better assess the quality of the design as well as the ergonomic characteristics of the object, which cannot be done by just looking at a 3D model on a monitor screen.
 A 1:1 scale prototype lowers the cost and time required to prepare a mock-up commission.

-VR training makes it possible to train employees to operate new equipment or carry out procedures without the need for costly and time-consuming real-world training.
+VR training makes it possible to train employees to operate new equipment or carry out safety procedures without the need for costly and time-consuming real-world training.
 Efficiency is attained by both the ability to master multiple tools and the capacity of VR to immerse users in real-world scenarios.
 In a safe VR environment, specialists can practice how to serve and maintain an enterprise, studying a proven algorithm of actions in different situations.
 This may involve synchronizing operations by several employees or rarely repeated but critical procedures.

 VR minimizes the risks related to an accident in production or the breakdown of expensive equipment.
 Trainees do not just formally memorize the procedure; they visually work it out at each stage of work.
-Virtual learning can be digitally scaled to a large number of employees, and it allows for unlimited practice before automating actions.
+Virtual learning in manufacturing can be digitally scaled to a large number of employees, and it allows for unlimited practice before automating actions.
 It is possible to train remotely with minimal assistance from professional mentors.
-Because of its ability to effectively load balance, VR training in manufacturing reduces the cost of hiring specialists who teach staff.
+Because of its ability to effectively load balance, VR training programs in manufacturing reduces the cost of hiring specialists who teach staff.

 With VR, you can simulate emergencies for training purposes.
 Often, it is either dangerous or impossible to reproduce emergency situations in real life.
 So, employees have only theoretical knowledge of how to respond to difficult situations.
-Leveraging VR for safety training can prepare employees for any challenge.
+Leveraging VR for safety training can prepare them for any challenge.
 Executing an evacuation plan and safety testing in an interactive environment allows employees to acquire better skills more quickly.

-VR in the manufacturing industry is used for simulating manufacturing processes, testing, and research purposes.
+Virtual Reality in the manufacturing industry is used for simulating manufacturing processes, testing, and research purposes.
 It can be used to design new processes, create 3D models, and develop a VR demonstrator for production line automation.

 VR lets employees understand the value of production by allowing them to adapt processes rapidly in real-time without compromising on quality or safety standards.